The sling accelerator.

 the ball begins the second cycle with the same speed (and kinetic energy) with

 which it began the first cycle.
-That's the ideal case that assumes no
+That's the ideal case that assumes no energy loss to

 dissipative processes.
 There's no energy gain per cycle.